 A great question to start your reverse budgeting process

 What are the three things you spend the most on each month?
 For instance, my top three spending categories each month are:

 2. Food & dining out

 Figuring out your own “big three” will help you identify what adjustments make the largest impact.
 As an example, I know eating lunch & making more coffee at home makes an immediate impact for me because it lowers what I spend dining out.

 Budgeting only becomes complex because we let it, but it's actually very simple.

 If you're not on track to get where you want to go, your choices are:

 B) Save more

 C) Do both

-So if you dislike budgeting as much as I do, I encourage you to give the reverse budgeting approach a shot.
-And if you need help getting started, I'd be happy to help.
+If you dislike budgeting as much as I do, I encourage you to give my reverse budgeting approach a shot.
+Need help getting started?
+Schedule a call.